Basic of Macroeconomics - a subject offered in English 330-ES1-2MKR1#E

 Learning outcomes in the area of knowledge:

-MKR1_W02 The student has knowledge of various types of economic structures and the factors driving structural changes; they understand the role and functions of the state in the economy.
-KP6_WG2
+MKR1_W02 (KP6_WG2) The student knows and understands the concept and types of economic structures, the factors driving structural change, and the role and functions of the state in the economy.

 Learning outcomes in the area of skills:

-MKR1_U03 The student is capable of presenting and critically evaluating various opinions and positions regarding the current economic situation, and is able to draw on the achievements of different schools of economic thought in discussions concerning the role of the state in the economy.
-KP6_UW3
+MKR1_U03 (KP6_UK1) The student is able to present and evaluate different opinions and perspectives on the current economic situation and to apply the achievements of various schools of economic thought in discussions on the role of the state in the economy.

 Learning outcomes in the area of social competences:

-MKR1_K01 The student is prepared to critically assess knowledge and information concerning the dynamics of changes occurring within the field of macroeconomic issues, and is ready to supplement their acquired knowledge.
-KP6_KK1
+MKR1_K01 (KP6_KK1) The student is ready to critically assess their knowledge and the information received in light of the dynamic changes occurring in macroeconomic issues and is willing to continuously update and expand their knowledge.

 Assessment criteria